auth0-samples/auth0-vue-samples/01-Login/README.md

 - Accessing profile information that has been provided in the ID token
 - Gated content.
 The `/profile` route is not accessible without having first logged in

-**Note**: This sample has been designed to work with Vue 2, and has not yet been updated to work with Vue 3.

 ## Project setup

 ```bash